jason-paulose/NBA-Free-Agency-Analysis/README.md

 # Reflection

 I previously spent most of my time in a online course environment, looking at slides and completing basic problems.
-Like new developer, I ran into a brick wall when trying to come up with my own project.
+Like any new developer, I ran into a brick wall when trying to come up with my own project.
 I combed through different datasets to find something appealing.
 I found it difficult to come up with relevant user stories.
 I was looking at data that was messier than what I had ever seen.
 Not to mention the number of google searches I did every time I executed a query.

 However, going through all these challenges was truly a gift.
 I fell in love with the process of hitting and obstacle and working until I  was able to overcome.
 Allowing my own creativity to lead me through this project has taught me so much, and I can't wait to continue with project-based learning.